jonessarae/proteomic_tutorials/README.md

 <img src="https://github.com/jonessarae/proteomic_tutorials/blob/master/images/proteus_input.PNG">

-*Note: Sort the column "Majority protein IDs" to prevent misalignment of the intensity data when using Proteus' interactive tools such as plotVolcano_life.*
+*Note: Sort the column "Majority protein IDs" to prevent misalignment of the intensity data when using Proteus' interactive tools such as plotVolcano_live.*

 Save the file in the Text (Tab delimited) format in excel.

 #### Metadata file

 A metadata file describing the design of the experiment is also needed.
-It should be like the example below:
+It should look like the example below:

 <img src="https://github.com/jonessarae/proteomic_tutorials/blob/master/images/proteus_meta.PNG">